 These early papers documented many details of the code.
-Additional details can be found in Bechtold et al. (2001); although this paper describes a significantly modified version of the KF scheme, it documents some sections of the KF code that are not available in print elsewhere, thus it provides a valuable additional reference.
-Furthermore, a less quantitative description of the code was recently presented in a paper describing one of its unique applications (Kain et al. 2003b).
+Additional details can be found in Bechtold et al. (2001); although this paper describes a significantly modified version of the KF scheme, it documents some sections of the KF code that are not available in print elsewhere; it thus provides a valuable additional reference.
+Furthermore, a less quantitative description of the code was recently presented in a paper that describes one of its unique applications (Kain et al. 2003b).
 Here, a brief overview of the "old" versions of the code is presented to provide the context for the description of the recent modifications.

 The KF scheme is a mass flux parameterization.
-It uses the Lagrangian parcel method (e.g., Simpson and Wiggert 1969; Kreitzberg and Perkey 1976), including vertical momentum dynamics (Donner 1993), to estimate whether instability exists and, if so, what the properties of convective clouds will be.
+It uses the Lagrangian parcel method (e.g., Simpson and Wiggert 1969; Kreitzberg and Perkey 1976), including vertical momentum dynamics (Donner 1993), to estimate whether instability exists, whether any existing instability will become available for cloud growth, and what the properties of any convective clouds might be.
 For the sake of this discussion, it is convenient to compartmentalize the KF scheme into three parts: 1) the convective trigger function, 2) the mass flux formulation, and 3) the closure assumptions.
 Each of these is discussed briefly below.